Heteronomous the concert-series by Matthias Lorenz from 2020 to 2026.

 Concerts:

 The entrance fee for both concerts is 12/8 Euro that can be paid following this link: https://paypal.me/matlorenzcello/12.
 Or you can use bank transfer, you'll get my number vie email.
+You can download your program-booklet here.

 Science allows humans to understand the world around us.
 Science gives us the tools to make sense of how we, and the world, work.
 It reveals where we came from, how everything began - indeed, science also tells us how everything will end [idea explored in Wilson/A synder'd vastness].